WordPress/gutenberg/docs/designers-developers/developers/tutorials/block-based-themes/adding-blocks.md

 ## Exporting changes

-Templates and template parts can be exported as a theme zip file from the Tools menu in the site editor.
+Saved templates and template parts can be exported as a partial theme from the Tools menu in the site editor.
+The block HTML code can then be copied to the theme that you are editing.